mwherman2000/did-uri-spec/README.md

 The general approach is:

- 1. Use the original architectural principles from the draft `did-spec` as well as the higher-level DID user scenarios from several documents (see below) to create a comprehensive list of lower-level `did-url` use cases for the `did-url` grammar
+ 1. Use the original architectural principles from the draft `did-spec` as well as the higher-level DID user scenarios from several documents (see below) to create a comprehensive list of lower-level `did-uri` use cases for the `did-uri` grammar
- 2. Use the lower-level `did-url` use cases which in turn can drive the design of the `did-url` grammar (expressed at a higher level using ABNF notation)
+ 2. Use the lower-level `did-uri` use cases which in turn can drive the design of the `did-uri` grammar (expressed at a higher level using ABNF notation)
- 3. Use the `did-url` grammar design to drive the implementation (i.e. ABNF source code) for the actual `did-url` grammar
+ 3. Use the `did-uri` grammar design to drive the implementation (i.e. ABNF source code) for the actual `did-uri` grammar
- 4. Validate the `did-url` grammar by testing using test cases based on the `did-url` lower-level use cases.
+ 4. Validate the `did-uri` grammar by testing using test cases based on the `did-uri` lower-level use cases.
  5. Iterate

 ### Guiding Principles